-BRIAN COPELAND is an award winning actor, comedian, author, playwright, television and radio talk show host based in the San Francisco Bay Area.
+Brian Copeland is an award-winning actor, comedian, author, playwright, television and radio talk show host based in the San Francisco Bay Area.
 He began his career in standup at the tender age of 18 performing in comedy venues in San Francisco.
-Soon he was traveling the country opening for such legendary performers as Smokey Robinson, Aretha Franklin, Dionne Warwick, Ray Charles, The Temptations, Natalie Cole, Julio Iglasias, Ringo Starr and Gladys Knight.
-Copeland performed his brand of biting, cutting edge social commentary in venues including the Universal Amphitheater and Constitution Hall in Washington DC.
+Soon he was traveling the country opening for such legendary performers as Smokey Robinson, Aretha Franklin, Dionne Warwick, Ray Charles, The Temptations, Natalie Cole, Julio Iglesias, Ringo Starr and Gladys Knight.
+Copeland performed his brand of biting, cutting edge social commentary in venues including the Universal Amphitheater and Constitution Hall in Washington, D.C.

-To date, he has written and performed three subsequent critically acclaimed solo plays including THE WAITING PERIOD (2015 Theater Bay Area Award for OUTSTANDING PRODUCTION OF A SOLO PLAY), the hit Christmas show THE JEWELRY BOX and THE SCION (PBS affiliate KQED's BEST NEW PLAY OF 2014).
-His new play, GRANDMA & ME: An Ode to Single Parents, debuts in San Francisco in the fall of 2016.
+To date, he has written and performed three subsequent critically acclaimed solo plays including The Waiting Period (2015 Theater Bay Area Award for Outstanding Production of a Solo Play), the hit Christmas show The Jewelry Box and The Scion (PBS affiliate KQED’s Best New Play of 2014).
+His new play, Grandma & Me: An Ode to Single Parents, debuts in San Francisco in the fall of 2017.

 A lifelong fan and listener of legendary Bay Area radio station KGO, Copeland was thrilled to become a substitute talk show host for the station beginning in 1991.
-In 1994, THE BRIAN COPELAND SHOW debuted as a weekend program that spent years as the most listened to radio show in its time slot.
-In the mid 2000s, Copeland did a weekly commentary feature for the station called COPELANDS CORNER.
-The segment was honored with awards by the Radio Television News Directors Association and the Associated Press.
+In 1994, The Brian Copeland Show debuted as a weekend program that spent years as the most listened to radio show in its time slot.
+In the mid 2000s, Copeland did a weekly commentary feature for the station called Copeland’s Corner.
+The segment was honored with awards from the Radio Television News Directors Association and the Associated Press.

 Brian Copeland lives in the San Francisco Bay Area.